james-priest/reactnd-project-myreads/docs/README.md

 [![ui6](assets/images/p6-small.jpg)](assets/images/p6.jpg)<br>
 **Live Demo:** [reactnd-project-myreads@4-add-props](https://codesandbox.io/s/github/james-priest/reactnd-project-myreads/tree/4-add-props/) on CodeSandbox

-## 5. Interactivity
+## 5. Main Page
 ### 5.1 Move Book to Shelf
-Now we create a `moveBook` method which si in charge of moving a book from one bookshelf to another.
+Now we create a `moveBook` method which is in charge of moving a book from one bookshelf to another.

 It lives at the top of the component stack in BooksApp so that it can access state which we also lifted to live here.